 As a young researcher, I have been looking to develop my education and research knowledge at best profiting from mobility in a broad sense.
 After my MSc, I decided to pursue the path of scientific research.
 I chose to investigate the unexplored and recent field of sand mitigation driven by my curiosity.
 Hence, I moved to another field and another town to get a PhD in Civil and Environmental Engineering at Politecnico di Torino with the Thesis entitled “Windblown Sand Modelling and Mitigation for Civil Structures”.
 In order to handle this cutting-edge research, I had to move towards the boundary of the structural design field, in the scarcely explored overlapping between wind engineering and other disciplines in order to acquire a multidisciplinary knowledge of the problem.
 Being windblown sand the result of the interaction between wind and sand, I explored the fields of Aeolian Research and Geomorphology, Fluid Dynamics, as well as Mathematics and Statistics.
 Given the high industrial interest in the field of sand mitigation, I crossed the boundary from academic to industrial sector and back thanks to the participation to a technology transfer and innovation project, and some consulting activities in sand mitigation.
-Finally, I have taken my first steps towards an international dimension of the research thanks to the involvement in an EU H2020/MSCA/ITN/EID research project, research collaborations at University of Oxford (UK) and of Alabama (USA), industrial relations with clients from UAE, China, India, and the recent awarding of a MSCA Individual Fellowship to pursue new scientific activities at von Karman Institute for Fluid Dynamics (BE).
+I have taken my first steps towards an international dimension of the research thanks to the involvement in an EU H2020/MSCA/ITN/EID research project, research collaborations at University of Oxford (UK) and of Alabama (USA), industrial relations with clients from UAE, China, India, and the awarding of a MSCA Individual Fellowship to pursue new scientific activities at von Karman Institute for Fluid Dynamics (BE).
+Thanks to the experience built during the MSCA Individual Fellowship, I am now coordinating the multidisciplinary international project PROTEECT (PROtection Technologies from Eolian Events for Coastal Territories) involving Politecnico di Torino and von Karman Institute and Optiflow Company as partner organizations.

 01/07/2019 - 30/06/2020 Post-Doctoral Fellow .
 Department of Architecture and Design, Politecnico di Torino, Italy.
 Project title: “Design and Performance Assessment of Sand Mitigation Measures”.